How to Measure User Onboarding to Better Convert and Engage New Users

 Once you’ve decided on the tool you want to use to measure your onboarding metrics, you’ll want to get started.
 While you do want to start tracking a variety of statistics, it is important to follow the proper steps, applying the proper data and analysis to achieve substantial and targeted results.
 We’ll show you how to do that below!

-Important metrics and KPIs to track to optimize your onboarding strategy
+Important customer onboarding metrics and KPIs to track

 Analytics applied improperly won’t do you any good!
 Ensuring you have a process of tracking relevant KPIs is essential for achieving success.
 If you don’t know how to use the data you are collecting, you will waste a lot of time and money.
 These metrics will help you focus in on what needs to change in your onboarding process, and develop a user onboarding strategy that will help improve your product.